This complete, free unit of study will help you successfully launch your writing workshop.

 Download Lesson 2 Here: Lesson 2: “Sightseeing” in the Books of Published Authors

 This lesson takes students on a “tour” of sorts through published books and has them go on a “sightseeing” trip through books to talk about what they notice in the books of published authors – title, author, illustrator, format, illustrations, fonts, etc. After discussion, the students get to use their sightseeing finds as they practice making a book of their own.

-You will need to think through the tools you want available to your writers – sharp pencils, different types of paper and/or blank books, erasers, revising and editing pens, markers, crayons, etc.
+You will need to think through the tools you want available to your writers – pencils, different types of paper and blank books, erasers, markers, crayons, etc.